Compassionate Justice Fund

 Justice in Youth

-1. Please read the eligibility criteria to make sure you are eligible to apply!
+1. Read the eligibility criteria to make sure you are eligible.

-3. Please try to complete all or as much of the information on the form as possible.
+3. Complete as much of the information on the form as possible.

-5. If you have any questions, please contact us at info@compassionaejusticefund.org and we will get back to you as soon as possible.
+If you need assistance or have any questions about the application process, please contact the OBIA Helpline at 1-800-263-5404 or email support@obia.on.ca, and we will get back to you as soon as possible.

 Eligibility Criteria

-Persons applying for the fund should ensure that they meet all of the following eligibility criteria:
+Applicants to the fund should ensure that they meet the following eligibility criteria:

 Prior history